-The amount of a regular annuity is the total of portions which are computed separately under different formulas and called tiers, plus any vested dual benefit payment also due.
+The amount of a regular annuity is the total of portions which are computed separately under different formulas and called tiers.

 The first tier is calculated in generally the same way as a social security benefit.
 Any social security credits of an employee are combined with his or her railroad retirement credits for tier I computation purposes.